apple5775/BrainGames-1/README.md

 First, we can remove extraneous matches by removing all matches that are only touching one other match.
 Then, the number of squares in a rectangle of size n x m can be represented as (1/6) * n * (n+1) * (3m-n+1) assuming m >= n.
 However, I don't know what we can do from there, so we should meet up to figure this out with some big old white boards.

+#### Edit

+We are almost done with Matchsticks.
+All we have left to do is to generate stipulations.